British Rail Class 08

-The British Rail Class 08 is a class of diesel-electric shunting locomotives built by British Railways (BR).
+The British Rail Class 08 is a class of diesel–electric shunting locomotives built by British Railways (BR).
 As the standard BR general-purpose diesel shunter, the class became a familiar sight at major stations and freight yards.
 Since their introduction in 1952, however, the nature of rail traffic in Britain has changed considerably.
-Freight trains are now mostly fixed rakes of wagons, and passenger trains are mostly multiple units or have Driving Van Trailers, neither requiring the attention of a shunting locomotive.
+Freight trains are now mostly fixed rakes of wagons, and passenger trains are mostly multiple units or have driving van trailers, neither requiring the attention of a shunting locomotive.
 Consequently, a large proportion of the class has been withdrawn from mainline use and stored, scrapped, exported or sold to industrial or heritage railways.

-As of 2020, around 100 locomotives remained working on industrial sidings and on the main British network.
-On heritage railways, they have become common, appearing on many of the preserved standard-gauge lines in Britain, with over 70 preserved, including the first one built.
+As of 2020, around 100 locomotives remained working on industrial sidings and on the main British railway network.
+On heritage railways, they have become particularly common, appearing on many of the preserved standard-gauge lines in Britain, with over 80 preserved, including the first one built.

 History

 The Class 08 design was based on the LMS 12033 series (later TOPS Class 11) design.
 There were also 26 of the near-identical but higher-geared Class 09, and 171 similar locomotives fitted with different engines and transmissions (some of which became Class 10), which together brought the total number of outwardly-similar machines to 1,193.

 The pioneer locomotive, number 13000, was built in 1952 although it did not enter service until 1953.
 Production continued until 1962 with 996 locomotives produced, making it the most numerous of any British shunting locomotive class, and indeed, the most numerous of any British locomotive class overall.

 The locomotives were built at the BR's Crewe, Darlington, Derby, Doncaster and Horwich works.

 In 1985, three locomotives were reduced in height for use on the Burry Port and Gwendraeth Valley Railway in southwest Wales, and became Class 08/9.
 The remainder of the class were reclassified as sub-class 08/0.
 A further two were converted to 08/9s in 1987.

 The first locomotive to be withdrawn was D3193 in 1967.
-Four other 08s were withdrawn before TOPS reclassification in 1973.
+31 other 08s were withdrawn before TOPS renumbering in 1973, with a further 12 having a TOPS number allotted but withdrawn before it could applied.
 Withdrawals continued in subsequent decades until by the beginning of the 1990s most of the class had been withdrawn.
 As part of the privatisation of British Rail in the mid-1990s most of the survivors passed to EWS with some going to passenger operators for use as depot shunters.
 At the same time as the withdrawals, many were purchased by heritage railways.

 In mid-2008, EWS had over 40 class 08s in operation, with a greater number stored.
 Freightliner also had about five in operation, as did the locomotive company Wabtec.
 FirstGroup operated fewer than five; additionally, some work at industrial sidings – two for Foster Yeoman, one for Mendip Rail, one for Corus, one at ICI Wilton, two for English China Clays, amongst others.
 A few other businesses in the rail industry operated single examples.